MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Summarize data

 We already used **rxSummary** to get an initial impression of data shape, but let's take a closer look at its arguments.
-The **rxSummary** function takes a formula as its first argument, and the name of the data set as the second.
+The **rxSummary** function takes a formula as its first argument, and the name of the dataset as the second.
 To get summary statistics for all of the data in your data file, you can alternatively use the R *summary* method for the *airXdfData* object.

 	> rxSummary(~ArrDelay+CRSDepTime+DayOfWeek, data=airXdfData)